evertonfoz/dsc-2025-2-aurora-platform/test/README.md

 - When generating tests via LLMs, follow the `test/` layout and use factories and `repositoryMockFactory` for mocked repos.
 - If you find a large combined spec file, split it into per-method specs, add factories/helpers, and only delete the original file after the new specs pass.
 - Always run `npm run lint` and `npm test` locally before opening a PR.

+Additional notes for this branch:
+- Auth tests were created following the repository conventions: one file per method under `test/auth/services/`.
+- Tests use `repositoryMockFactory` for repository mocks and the `makeRefreshTokenEntity` factory to create consistent fixtures.
+- The `LLM-UNIFIED-GUIDE.md` was updated so future LLM-generated tests follow this pattern automatically.

 ## Checklist for PRs touching tests